AlexDalt/ProcessorSim/README.md

 * Write assembler to read benchmark programs and convert them into machine readable
 * Fetch/Decode/Execute pipeline stages
 * GUI
+* Allow the selection of a new test program after completion
 * Branch prediction into the fetch unit
 * Multiple execute units (2xALU, 1xLSU, 1xBU) w/ blocking issue
 * Sub pipelining